- Is H.E.L.P. Miami a Scientology school?

 - Are the staff of H.E.L.P.
 Miami Scientologists?

 - Is H.E.L.P.
-Miami an accredited private school?
+Miami an accredited alternative education center?

-- What is the private school schedule at H.E.L.P.
+- What is the alternative education center schedule at H.E.L.P.
 Miami?

 - What is the difference between H.E.L.P.
 Miami and mainstream public schools?

 - What scholarships does H.E.L.P.
 Miami accept?

 - How do I enroll my child in the H.E.L.P.
 Miami school?

 - Are there students that are not accepted in the alternative education center program?

 - Do the alternative education center students at H.E.L.P.
 Miami wear uniforms?

 - Does H.E.L.P.
 Miami assign homework?

 - What is required from H.E.L.P.
 Miami to earn a standard diploma?